1990 Kangaroo tour of Great Britain and France: Second Test

 The Lions hit back early in the second half with a try to Dixon who broke through Shearer's tackle and was able to score after Mal Meninga and Gary Belcher had fallen off him when they collided with each other.
 Eastwood hooked the conversion attempt and the Lions led 6–4.
-Soon after Lions winger Martin Offiah went down with a leg injury and he was replaced by Paul Loughlin which saw Carl Gibson forced out to the wing.
+Soon after Lions winger Martin Offiah was one of 4 Lions tackling Mal Meninga when the 107 kg Aussie captain came down on Offiah's knee, forcing the flying winger off the field.
+He was replaced by St. Helens centre Paul Loughlin who was playing his first game in a month after rolling his ankle training for Saints opening game of the Kangaroo Tour.
+Loughlin went into the centres with Carl Gibson forced out to the wing.

 Australia reclaimed the lead thanks to a brilliant team try to Cliff Lyons in his test debut.
 The ball passed through 12 sets of hands (with Lyons handling it 3 times in the movement) with the Kangaroos refusing to let the ball die before Stuart and Meninga got the ball to Andrew Ettingshausen who raced down the right wing and centre kicked for Lyons to regather and score beside the posts with Garry Schofield clinging to his waist, giving the Kangaroos a 10–6 lead after Meninga landed the conversion.

 With just ten minutes left, Great Britain were poised to reclaim The Ashes after twenty years with an intercept try by replacement centre Loughlin late in the match.
 Ricky Stuart had aimed a pass to Meninga, but Loughlin (called a Giraffe by Bob Fulton) intercepted it on the half way and raced 50 metres to score, though he was kept out wide due to a converging Laurie Daley.
-After hooking his earlier conversion attempt from almost the same position, Eastwood then asked noted right foot goal kicker Loughlin if he wanted to take the kick, but the St. Helens centre declined.
+After hooking his earlier conversion attempt from almost the same position, Eastwood then asked noted right foot goal kicker Loughlin if he wanted to take the kick, but the out of breath centre declined.
 The Hull F.C. winger then sliced the pressure conversion attempt to the left of the posts.
 Had the kick been successful it would have given the Lions a 12–10 lead with time running out.